New to Online Learning?

 Before the course begins:

-- Log into the course using Blackboard – you will be given access to your course at least one week prior to the course start date.
+- Log into the course using Canvas – you may be given access to your course at least one week prior to the course start date.
+If not, ask your faculty when he/she will publish the course site.
 Make sure you can log into the course without any problems.
 If you experience problems logging in, you should contact the OIT email@example.com immediately.

 - Introduce yourself – post an introductory message in the Introductions thread of the Discussion Forum.
 Your faculty member may specify what information you should include in your introductory message (such as your occupation, student status, etc.)